 DEFAULT AND REMEDIES

 5.1 Failure to Perform.
-Unless performance is excused by another provision of this Agreement, if either Party fails to perform its obligations in accordance with the provisions of this Agreement, then the non-defaulting party may pursue any rights or remedies available at law or in equity.
+Unless performance is excused by another provision of this Agreement, if either Party fails to perform its obligations that results in a material breach of this Agreement, then the non-defaulting party shall give written notice to the defaulting Party specifying the nature of the default.
+In the event that the defaulting Party fails to cure the default within five (5) business days after receipt of the written notice of default, then the non-defaulting Party may pursue any rights or remedies available at law or in equity.

-IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER FOR ANY LOST OR PROSPECTIVE PROFITS OR ANY OTHER SPECIAL, PUNITIVE, EXEMPLARY, CONSEQUENTIAL, INCIDENTAL OR INDIRECT LOSSES OR DAMAGES (IN TORT, CONTRACT OR OTHERWISE) UNDER OR IN RESPECT OF THIS AGREEMENT OR FOR ANY FAILURE OF PERFORMANCE RELATED HERETO HOWSOEVER CAUSED, WHETHER OR NOT ARISING FROM PARTY'S SOLE, JOINT OR CONCURRENT NEGLIGENCE.
+MUTUAL DISCLAIMER OF LIABILITY FOR CONSEQUENTIAL DAMAGES.
+IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER FOR ANY LOST OR PROSPECTIVE PROFITS OR ANY OTHER SPECIAL, PUNITIVE, EXEMPLARY, CONSEQUENTIAL, INCIDENTAL OR INDIRECT LOSSES OR DAMAGES (IN TORT, CONTRACT OR OTHERWISE) UNDER OR IN RESPECT OF THIS AGREEMENT OR FOR ANY FAILURE OF PERFORMANCE RELATED HERETO HOWSOEVER CAUSED, WHETHER OR NOT ARISING FROM PARTY'S SOLE, JOINT OR CONCURRENT NEGLIGENCE

-SUBJECT TO THE PROVISIONS OF SECTION 5.4 BELOW, TW SHALL HAVE NO RESPONSIBILITY FOR RISK OF LOSS OF THE MEASUREMENT AND CONTROL FACILITIES OR FOR RISK OF THE SERVICES UNDERTAKEN PURSUANT TO THIS AGREEMENT.
+LIMITATION OF LIABILITY.
+SUBJECT TO THE PROVISIONS OF SECTION 5.4 BELOW, TRANSWESTERN SHALL HAVE NO RESPONSIBILITY FOR RISK OF LOSS OF THE MEASUREMENT AND CONTROL FACILITIES OR FOR RISK OF THE SERVICES UNDERTAKEN PURSUANT TO THIS AGREEMENT.

+IN NO EVENT SHALL TRANSWESTERN BE LIABLE TO CUSTOMER, ITS PARENT AND AFFILIATES, AND CUSTOMER HEREBY RELEASES TRANSWESTERN FROM LOSS OR DAMAGE TO OR DESTRUCTION OF CUSTOMER'S EXISTING FACILITIES OR OTHER STRUCTURES, EQUIPMENT, MATERIALS OR PROPERTY LOCATED AT OR ADJACENT TO THE SITE OF THE SERVICES UNDERTAKEN BY TRANSWESTERN.
+TRANSWESTERN SHALL NOT BE LIABLE TO CUSTOMER ITS PARENT AND AFFILIATES, AND CUSTOMER HEREBY RELEASES TRANSWESTERN FROM LOSS OR DAMAGE TO OR DESTRUCTION OF THE SERVICES UNDERTAKEN BY TRANSWESTERN ON THE MEASUREMENT AND CONTROL FACILITIES IN THE PERFORMANCE OF THIS AGREEMENT (REGARDLESS OF WHETHER CUSTOMER CARRIES INSURANCE COVERING SUCH RISK).
+CUSTOMER MAY ELECT TO INSURE, SELF-INSURE OR REQUIRE TRANSWESTERN TO INSURE THE SERVICES PERFORMED ON THE MEASUREMENT AND CONTROL FACILITIES.
+IF CUSTOMER ELECTS TO REQUIRE TRANSWESTERN TO INSURE THE SERVICES, THEN CUSTOMER AGREES TO PAY FOR THE COST OF TRANSWESTERN'S BUILDER'S RISK INSURANCE COVERAGE FOR SUCH RISK OF LOSS OF THE SERVICES, AND ANY LOSSES, COSTS AND EXPENSES NOT COMPENSATED BY SUCH INSURANCE SHALL BE THE RESPONSIBILITY OF CUSTOMER.
+CUSTOMER AGREES THAT THE MAXIMUM AGGREGATE LIABILITY OF TRANSWESTERN ITS INDEMNITY OBLIGATIONS UNDER THE TERMS AND CONDITIONS OF THIS AGREEMENT SHALL BE LIMITED TO THE AMOUNT OF $ _________.
+THE LIMITS OF TRANSWESTERN'S LIABILITY DESCRIBED IN THIS SECTION 5.4 SHALL APPLY EVEN IF THE LIABILITY IS BASED ON TRANSWESTERN'S OR ITS SUBCONTRACTOR'S NEGLIGENCE (WHETHER ACTIVE OR PASSIVE) OR OTHER FAULT OR STRICT LIABILITY, AND REGARDLESS OF WHETHER THE ACTION OR CLAIM IS BASED IN CONTRACT, TORT, STATUTE OR OTHERWISE.

 ARTICLE 6